tuhulab/CompuTUrome/README.md

 Tu's efficiency tricks and utilities to work on the HPC [Computerome 2.0](https://www.computerome.dk/display/C2W/Computerome+2.0+Wiki)

+## HPC general introduction (from SIB)

+The general idea and principle of how HPC works (https://edu.sib.swiss/pluginfile.php/6533/mod_resource/content/3/hpc/index.html?utm_source=pocket_mylist)

 ## Running R script from the shell

 - Write R in a `.R` document.
-Remark: be careful with path (realative or absolute) and loading all needing packages.
-It's where the errors often happen.
+Remark: be careful with path (realative or absolute) and loading all needed packages.
+It's where the errors often occur.

 - Write another shell script (my_cool_R_job.sh)